EGI-Federation/documentation/content/en/about/contributing/style/_index.md

 ### Notable points

 - Headings start at level 2 (`##`), as level 1 (`#`) is the title of the page
+- Do not capitalize each word in heading titles, unless it is a service name
 - Lines should be wrapped at 80 characters
 - Sentences should be separated by one space only
 - Indent is made with tabs not with spaces